httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ## Creating the Signature Base {#create-sig-input}

 The signature base is a US-ASCII string containing the canonicalized HTTP message components covered by the signature.
-The input to the signature base creation algorithm is the list of covered component identifiers and their associated values, along with any additional signature parameters.
+The input to the signature base creation algorithm is the ordered set of covered component identifiers and their associated values, along with any additional signature parameters discussed in {{signature-params}}.

 Component identifiers are serialized using the production grammar defined by {{STRUCTURED-FIELDS, Section 4}}.
 The component identifier has a component name, which is a String Item value serialized using the `sf-string` ABNF rule.
 The component identifier MAY also include defined parameters which are serialized using the `parameters` ABNF rule.
 The signature parameters line defined in {{signature-params}} follows this same pattern, but the component identifier is a String Item with a fixed value and no parameters, and the component value is always an Inner List with optional parameters.